Global Treasury Advisory services

 Effective strategies for today’s economic environment

 Treasurers must be strategic.
 Volatile foreign exchange (FX) and commodity markets have caused the profitability of global trade to change.
 Treasury teams have a CFO mandate to bring its businesses’ FX risk mitigation techniques to win in the market.
-Whether you’re hedging, navigating global trade and liquidity, or operating in high growth restricted markets, Deloitte Advisory’s Global Treasury Advisory Services can assist you to transform treasury to thrive.
+Whether you’re hedging, navigating global trade and liquidity, or operating in high growth restricted markets, Deloitte Risk & Financial Advisory’s Global Treasury Advisory services can assist you to transform treasury to thrive.

 - Strategic business advisor